Managed Kubernetes Product Description

 Selectel provides

-- data storage security in accordance with the requirements of 152-FZ;
+- data storage security in compliance with 152-FZ requirements;

 - integration with Selectel services;